CrossCraft/CrossCraft-Classic/README.md

 Check the [releases panel](https://github.com/CrossCraft/CrossCraft-Classic/releases) on the side or use the link.

-The most up-to-date version (potentially containing bugs) will be in the latest Actions build.
+The most up-to-date version (potentially containing more bugs or half-implemented features) will be in the latest Actions build.
 You can find these in the [actions tab](https://github.com/CrossCraft/CrossCraft-Classic/actions).
 At the bottom of each action run is the published artifacts for download.

-**Important: There are known issues with Windows builds!**

 ## License